-How Selma Blair's Brave Battle With Multiple Sclerosis Has Changed Her
+Selma Blair's Brave Battle With Multiple Sclerosis and the Surprising Ways It Has Changed Her - E!
+Online

 During her chat with Roberts, it became clear just how marked the effects of the disease have been on the actress.
 Explaining to the Good Morning America anchor that she was in an "exacerbation" of MS, an attack that can cause new symptoms or the worsening of existing ones, Blair spoke with a vocal tremor brought on by spasmodic dysphonia, a disorder that affects the voice muscles in the larynx.

 "It is interesting to put it out there, to be here to say, 'This is what my particular case looks like right now,'" she told Roberts.
-Adding that, despite dealing with the flare-up, she was doing "very well," Blair said she was happy to be able to show the world "what being in the middle of an aggressive form of multiple sclerosis is like."
+Adding that, despite dealing with the flare-up, she was doing "very well" and happy to be able to show the world "what being in the middle of an aggressive form of multiple sclerosis is like."

 As she told Vanity Fair, "there's a humility and a joy I have now, albeit a fatigued joy."

 That didn't happen overnight, though.
-As she explained, there was the moment in which the single mom had to let her seven-year-old son Arthur in on his mom's new reality.
+As she explained, there was the moment in which the single mom had to let her 11-year-old son Arthur in on his mom's new reality.
 "I always want him to feel safe, never responsible for me.
 But he had already seen that I was falling and doing things," she told Roberts.
 "So I did have to tell him after the MRI.
 I said, 'I have something called multiple sclerosis.'
 And he almost cried and said, 'Will it kill you?'"

 "And I said, 'No. I mean, we never know what kills us, Arthur.
 But this is not the doctor telling me I'm dying,'" Blair continued.
 "And he was like, 'Oh, OK,' and that was it."

-Though, since she does look and sound so different now, Arthur has taken to curling up alongside his mama.
+Though, since she did look and sound so different, Arthur had taken to curling up alongside his mama.
 "He wants to be closer to my body more, and I can tell he wants to make sure I'm still here inside," she told Vanity Fair.
 "I used to be so athletic with him.
 Now I fall in front of him."

 Through it all, Blair's been forthright about her new reality and taken a moment that might break one's spirit and only let it fuel her.
-As the fashion-forward star's limited mobility has made adapting her style difficult, she's already got an idea for a solution.
+As the fashion-forward star's limited mobility made adapting her style difficult, she had an idea for a solution.
 "I would like to partner with someone like Christian Siriano on a line for everyone—not just people who necessarily need adaptive clothing, but for those who want comfort, too," she told Vanity Fair.
 "It can still be chic.
 You shouldn't have to sacrifice style.
 Like, let's get elastic waistbands to look a little bit better."

 And there's her hope for the future.
 As she told Roberts, her doctors have told her that her "prognosis is strangely amazing."